AP FACT CHECK: Does US believe Western Wall is in Israel? - World - NZ Herald News

 Since Israel's founding, the U.S. has maintained that "no state has sovereignty over the city of Jerusalem" and that it's a "final status" issue that must be resolved through Israeli-Palestinian negotiation, the official said.
 The official wasn't authorized to comment by name and spoke on condition of anonymity.

 The Western Wall was part of the retaining wall around the biblical Jewish temple complex that once sat on what Jews call the Temple Mount.
 The area now houses the Al Aqsa Mosque, Islam's third-holiest site.
-The wall is in the Old City, a part of east Jerusalem, which the U.S. and most of the world consider to be occupied territory.
-Israel captured the Old City and the rest of east Jerusalem in the 1967 Mideast war.
+Israel captured the Old City and the rest of east Jerusalem in the 1967 Mideast war and annexed the area, in a move that most of the world community does not recognize.

 Israel controls the wall, the nation's top tourist site, and treats it like Israeli territory.
 It is widely assumed that Israel would retain control over the site under a potential peace deal.
 But the U.S. has withheld recognition of that control until there is a deal.